mountainash-io/mountainash-web/README.md

 1. Login to Github

 2. Open Codespaces:
-- Click on the green '<> Code' button
+- Click on the green '<> Code' button -> Codespaces tab -> 'Create codespace on main'
-- Select the Codespaces tab
-- Click 'Create codespace on main'

 3. Codespaces will start in your browser.
 It should automatically detect that this is a node project and install dependencies

-3. Open a terminal, and start the development web server to see a live view of the website:
+3. Once the codespace is set up, start the development web server to see a live view of the website:
 ```
-npm ci
 npm run dev
 ```

+You may need to click on the link to '/mountainash-web'

 ## Getting Started - Local VSCode